ilifu/ilifu_user_docs/docs/data/data_management.md

 There are a number of groups within the ilifu cloud computing community, including IDIA, CBIO and SANBI among others.
 For **medium- and long-term storage**, the directory structure has been broken down by group.

-Information relating to the CBIO group directory structure can be found [here](https://docs.ilifu.ac.za/#/cbio/setup).

 ### IDIA directory structure

 **NOTE: we're in the process of moving to the following directory structure.
 During this process some directories will still exist at /data/.
 We will contact project groups directly as project folders are moved to the new directory structure.**